 Since the transplant I've had zero disease progression, zero new or enhancing brain lesions, and have seen improvement in virtually every measurable area.
 My unaided walking went from 100 meters to 700+ meters, and I can hike for over two miles with my forearm crutches.
 My brain is humming again at full speed (ha, I’m even in the 99th percentile for my age on the popular brain game website Lumosity).
 Best of all, the “agains” keep coming—I can drive again, grocery shop again, type again, go the gym again, ride escalators again, walk hand-in-hand with my wife again….
 Heck, last winter I even snowboarded again!
 (Pretty?
 No. Pretty awesome?
 Hell yeah!)

 I now go back to Houston annually and will continue to do so through 2015.
 I'm on no daily medication for MS or, for that matter, anything else.
 The only supplement I take is Vitamin D. I'm still gimpy, often using a cane around the house and one or two forearm crutches when I go out.
 I do use my walker when cooking complicated meals and at bedtime (easier to stumble to the potty).
-For those curious, I still exercise vigorously every day for 1.5 hours: cardio, strength, and stretching.
+For those curious, I still exercise vigorously every day for over an hour: cardio, strength, and stretching.
 And with a recent trip to France and a voyage to Russia and the surrounds (including to Sweden to visit a fellow active MSer), I definitely still travel.

 What does the future hold?
 I don't know, and can't even begin to predict.
 There's hope in spades with this treatment and MS research in general is improving by leaps every year.
 Be active, stay fit, and keep exploring!

 Dave has presented a message of hope every year since 2009 at New Mexico's BikeMS event.
 Below are links to his moving speeches and videos.
 Grab a cold one, sit back and enjoy.